 Go to Administration > Cluster and click “Create cluster”

 In “Type”, select “Dataproc cluster (create cluster)” and give a name to your new cluster.
 You are taken to the “managed cluster” configuration page, where you will set all of your Dataproc cluster settings.

-- The google project ID to build the Dataproc Cluster
+- The GCP project ID in which to build the Dataproc Cluster

 - The DataProc version to use (MUST be the same Linux distribution and version as your GCE VM)

 - The network tags you want to attach to your cluster nodes

 - The instance type for the master and slave nodes

 - The total number of worker nodes you require